yuvika28/Deepseek_with_RAG/README.md

-# 📘 Mental Health PDF Q&A System using RAG and Ollama
+# Mental Health PDF Q&A System using RAG and Ollama

 This project sets up a Retrieval-Augmented Generation (RAG) pipeline to interact with a mental health-related PDF.
 It extracts the contents, creates embeddings, stores them in a FAISS vector store, and enables question-answering using a local LLM (`deepseek-r1:1.5b`) with fallback support if the context is insufficient.

-## 🛠️ Features
+#Features

-- ✅ Converts a PDF to Markdown using `docling`
+-  Converts a PDF to Markdown using `docling`
-- ✅ Splits the Markdown into structured chunks based on headers
+-  Splits the Markdown into structured chunks based on headers
-- ✅ Uses `Ollama` embeddings (`nomic-embed-text`) for vector representation
+-  Uses `Ollama` embeddings (`nomic-embed-text`) for vector representation
-- ✅ Stores and retrieves chunks using `FAISS`
+-  Stores and retrieves chunks using `FAISS`
-- ✅ RAG setup using `LangChain` with fallback to model-generated answers if context is insufficient
+-  RAG setup using `LangChain` with fallback to model-generated answers if context is insufficient
-- ✅ Outputs bullet-point answers
+-  Outputs bullet-point answers

 ---

-## 📂 Project Structure
+# Project Structure

 ```
 mental_health_rag/